jswiergo/learn-grammar/README.md

 Learn Grammar
 =============

+## Introduction ##

 The Learn Grammar is an experiment of unsupervised language grammar learning based on previous works within OpenCog project by Linas Vepstas and GSoC 2015 student Rohid Shinde.

-You can find theoretical introduction to problem solution in Deniz Yureth PhD thesis:
+You can find theoretical introduction to the problem solution in Deniz Yureth PhD thesis:
 - http://www2.denizyuret.com/pub/yuretphd.pdf

 Description of the project steps and its current status of implementation in OpenCog you can find here: